Si, Oui, Hai: Interpreting joy and heartbreak at Tokyo Games

 Ponomarev is the chief interpreter for the Tokyo Games, overseeing a staff of almost 100 interpreters who render Olympic joy and Olympic heartbreak into a calibrated cacophony of 11 languages: Japanese, English, French, Spanish, German, Russian, Italian, Arabic, Chinese, Korean, and Portuguese.

 Ponomarev worked his first Olympics in 2008 in Beijing and took over as the chief in Rio de Janeiro in 2016.
-His mother got him started with language learning, smuggling DVDs of American films into the old Soviet Union.
+His mother got him started with language learning, smuggling videos of American films into the old Soviet Union.
 One by one, the languages piled up.

 “When somebody walks into a room full of interpreters, and it’s somebody who doesn’t speak the languages, it does feel like the Tower of Babel,” he explained.
 “You can see people speaking at the same time in all these dialects and languages and using strange words.
 It may seem crazy but we are actually not.”